accurateproject/accurate/docs/overview.rst

 3.3. cgr-loader
 ---------------
-- Loads TariffPlan data out of .csv files into CGRateS live database or imports it into offline one for offline management
+- Loads TariffPlan data out of .csv files into AccuRate live database or imports it into offline one for offline management
 - Automatic cache reloads with optimizations for data loaded

 3.4. cgr-tester